dalesgit/zettelkasten/advent_4_draft_2.md

 Signs can be strange like a burning bush or as common as a cloud in the sky.
 God is perfectly at home in either place.
 If we have eyes to see and ears to hear we may find God in places as common as a butterfly in the Butterfly Garden or in the most unexpected places.

-A person who arrives on our shores who doesn't look like us or act like us but seeks safety and the assurance that things will be okay.

 ## Signs of the times

 We live in a time when it is customary to say, "You've got your signs and I've not mine.
 You have your meaning and I have mine."

 It turns out that's not such a new thought.
-For example: 1 Kings 18 -- 9^th^ BCE
+For example in 1 Kings 18 (9<sup>th</sup> BCE).

 - a country was divided between South and North
-- There were bitter feuds between those who wanted to be liberals and those who wanted to be conservatives
+- There were bitter feuds between those who thought themselves to be liberals and those who were convinced that they were the true conservatives
 - There was a lone voice who "wasn't from around here (an **immigrant** if you will."
 He was saying, "Pox on both your houses."
 (At the time there was a terrible drought -- climate change if you will).
 The lone voice said, "When you read the signs of the times, you're getting it all wrong."
 - ½ the population thought that the solution to the drought was to call on the God **Baal**.
 - ½ the population thought that the solution was to sacrifice to the Goddess **Asherah**.